viktorasm/viktorasm.github.io/_drafts/2015-01-01-automated-testing-maya-plugin-development.md

 <p class="graf--pullquote">adding, writting and executing tests should be simple enough not to be discouraging.</p>

 In other types of projects I'm working on (mostly web-related Java, Python, Node.js, etc), there's a strong support for this.
 You write a test and it's discovered and added to the test suite automatically.
 Your tests execute as part of a build.
 Major frameworks make it easy to test code written against it.
 IDE's let you run the whole suite, or just the test you're currently working on at the moment.
-Supporting comfortable TDD is a focus of any decent platform out there.
+Supporting comfortable TDD is among primary goals of any decent platform out there.

-Can't say that about Maya.
+Couldn't say that about Maya.

 From C++ API side, you can't mock much; the way you have to use API binds you to it.
 A good example would be `MPxCommand.doIt(const MArgList& args)`; you can't test the method because there's no way to instance `MArgList`.
 Except for cases where you can completely separate algorithm from Maya API, you'll need to have Maya running, either in it's normal form or as standalone library.
 Even for something as simple as using a data structure with an MString in it.